Kilhwch/KoreaOutput/README.md

 Building flash cards

-Flash card format: question:answer:date (date being the time when the learning material should be shown to the learner.
+Flash card format = question:answer:date.
+(Date tells the difficulty of the card.
+If the card is easy, you should set the date further away.
 Date is set 0 or null if left unspecified).

 Supported file formats